supercharge/docs/session.md

 ## Configuration
 Your application’s session options are stored in the `config/session.ts` configuration file.
 This config file allows you to customize the default session driver and driver-specific configuration.

-By default, Supercharge uses the `cookie` driver to store session data.
+By default, Supercharge uses the `file` driver to store session data.

 ### Available Session Drivers